(Last updated: August 15, 2017)

 Development on AVX512 began in 2014.
 And as of 2016, most of the work that could be done without the hardware has been completed.

 Internally, there are currently 3 binaries with AVX512.
-But none of them are enabled publicly yet.
+Only two of them have been tested on real hardware and have been enabled.

 |Rewrite the Radix Conversion||